catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Michael Anderson.md

 #miami
-Former Company Man: Michael Anderson, a former corporate operative who left the life of intrigue and now possesses valuable knowledge about corporate secrets and hidden agendas. - Connection Rating: 4 - Retired from [[../../../A Corps/Aegis/Aegis Corporation|Aegis Corporation]].
+Former Company Man: Michael Anderson, a former corporate operative who left the life of intrigue and now possesses valuable knowledge about corporate secrets and hidden agendas. - Connection Rating: 4 - Retired from [[../../../A Corps/Aegis|Aegis]].